Liam Pullen: 2025/26 season

+2026/27

+In September, he whitewashed Ben Woollaston to reach the main draw at the 2026 Northern Ireland Open, and defeated Artemijs Zizins 4-0 to reach the main draw at the 2026 Scottish Open.

 Personal life

-From Yorkshire, he practises at the Northern Snooker Centre in Leeds.
-Pullen practises with local pros such as; Peter Lines and Oliver Lines with whom he also goes running.
+From Yorkshire, his practice facilities include the Northern Snooker Centre in Leeds where he has practised with local professional players such as Peter Lines and Oliver Lines, with whom he also goes running.